Angel Links: Anime

 The 13 episodes that comprise the Angel Links anime series originally aired on Japan's Wowow television network from April 7 to June 30, 1999.
 Bandai Visual released the series on DVD in Japan in seven separate volumes from August 25, 1999, to March 25, 2000.
 A DVD box set containing the entire series was published on July 28, 2006.
 Yet another box set titled "Emotion the Best: Seihō Tenshi Angel Links" was released in Japan on September 24, 2010.
 The anime was later licensed for English language distribution in North America by Bandai Entertainment.
 It was initially released in this region on DVD in four separate volumes and was later compiled into a "Complete Collection" box set on July 1, 2003.
 Finally, the series was re-released in a box set as part of Bandai's "Anime Legends" label on April 25, 2006.
 Following the closure of Bandai Entertainment in 2012, Sunrise announced at their panel at Otakon 2013, that Funimation has picked up Angel Links, along with a handful of other former Bandai Entertainment titles.

 CDs

 The musical score of Angel Links was composed by Toshihiko Sahashi.
 The series features one opening theme, "All My Soul" by Naw Naw, and one closing theme, "True Moon" by Riwako Miyawara.
 The official soundtrack for the series totalling 62 songs was released in Japan on two albums from May 21, 1999, to July 21, 1999.
 CD singles for the opening and closing themes have also been released by Bandai.

+Reception

+The anime was reviewed for THEM Anime Reviews, where the reviewer awarded it 4 stars out of 5, commending the show's "fast paced action, bouncy anime heroines, and smooth colorful animation".
+The first episodes (DVD vol.1) also received a 91% rating from the reviewer at the AnimeFringe magazine.

+The show was also reviewed for Anime News Network.
+The reviewer was not impressed, concluding that "It's a very average sci-fi adventure show, and everything here has been done better elsewhere".

+The anime entry in The Encyclopedia of Science Fiction notes it received a mixed reception.
+Meifon's portrayal as a young CEO turned altruistic space adventurer, and her arc in the show's bittersweet ending, were reasonably well received, though her visual presentation undercut the attempt at empowerment.
+Critics noted the show's heavy reliance on fan service: Meifon's overtly sexualized design and the frequent space battles led some to deride it as an example of "big ships and big breasts" aesthetics, an evident bid for adolescent attention.
+Sunrise's animation and the action sequences were generally praised.
+The entry concludes that despite occasional ideas hinted at unrealized potential – from the very concept of a charity hunting pirates to notions like living ships – Angel Links remains a decorative, lightweight footnote in late-1990s space opera: visually competent, conceptually thin, and overshadowed by other similar shows of its time.